My infected foot was not getting any better which seemed almost impossible to do in the dirty and humid air of Indonesia.

 It was during the last few days partying with our friends in Bali, that my foot began to fester, and no amount of antibiotics or doctor visits seemed to help it heal.

-After great deliberation, I decided it was time for me to leave the girls, skip out on Thailand and head to England a month earlier to get my foot seen to, allowing it time to heal away from the humidity of Indonesia.
+After great deliberation, I decided it was time for me to leave my girlfriends, skip Thailand, and head to England a month earlier to get my foot seen to, allowing it time to heal away from the humidity of Indonesia.

 My bank balance was really low anyway, so I needed to start earning some travel money again.